'Perry Mason': Could Baby Charlie Dodson Still Be Alive?

 (Spoilers ahead for HBO’s reboot of “Perry Mason” through the July 12 episode)

-There’s so much that just doesn’t add up about the mystery of who killed Charlie Dodson on “Perry Mason.”
-The HBO series has held its cards very close to the vest, and as a result it’s tough to make any educated guesses about what’s going on.
+There’s so much that just doesn’t add up –yet! — about the mystery of who killed Charlie Dodson on “Perry Mason.”
+The HBO series has held its cards very close to the vest through the first four episodes, and as a result it’s tough to make any educated guesses about what’s really going on.
+Is there a big conspiracy here?
+We’ll have to wait and see.

 But perhaps the biggest clue, to me, about what lies in store comes from a plot thread that hasn’t fit neatly into the narrative just yet: that of Sister Alice (Tatiana Maslany) and her church.